 \section{Wilcoxon-type Multivariate Cluster Elastic Net (WMCEN)}

-In this section, we explain the optimization problem of our proposed method and introduce the majorizing function corresponding to the new method.
-Before that, we first explain the objective function of Wilcoxon-type regression, which is the basis of the extension of our proposed method.
+This section explains the optimization problem of our proposed method and introduces the majorizing function corresponding to the new method.
+We first explain the objective function of Wilcoxon-type regression, which is the basis of the extension of our proposed method.
 Let $y_i \ (i=1,2,\cdots, n)$ be response variables, where $n$ is the number of subjects.
 Let ${\bm{x}_i} \in \mathbb{R}^p \ (i=1,2,\cdots, n)$ be covariates in $p$ dimension, and ${\bm \beta} \in \mathbb{R}^p $ be unknown regression coefficients in $p$ dimension.
-The Wilcoxon-type regression method for a single outcome is estimated by minimizing $\bm{\beta}$:
+The Wilcoxon-type regression method for a single outcome is estimated by minimizing $\bm{\beta}$ as follows:

 where $e_i=y_i-\bm{x}_i^T\bm{\beta}, e_j=y_j-\bm{x}_j^T\bm{\beta} \; (i,j = 1, 2, \cdots, n)$. $e_i$ and $e_j$ are expressed in the form of a linear regression model, and Eq. (\ref{dispersion}) represents the absolute sum of the difference of the residuals between $i$ and $j$.
 This function in Eq. (\ref{dispersion}) is equivalent to Jaeckel's Wilcoxon-type dispersion function \citep{jaeckel}: